TheDanishDynamo/thedanishdynamo.github.io/python-vs-powershell.md

 # Python vs PowerShell

-A comparison and integration guide for all of us
+A humorfree comparison and integration guide for all of us

 | a | b |
 |:-:|:-:|